prometheus/jmx_exporter/integration_test_suite/README.md

 **Notes**

-- For any core `jmx_exporter` project changes, you have to build the core project and then build the `integration_test_suite` project
+- Runs all tests using smoke test containers

-- The integration test suite uses the core `jmx_exporter` project jars as resources
+- The integration test suite uses the core project jars as resources
-  - This was preferred to allow the integration test suite to be autonomous

 ---

-Pull Docker images (not required, but you may see test timeouts)
+Stage Docker images (not required, but you may see test timeouts, pull failures)

 ```
 ./integration_test_suite/docker-pull-images.sh